CPP is a form of Pavlovian conditioning that is used to investigate the rewarding effects associated with drugs of abuse.

 Results / Data output

-The behavioural endpoints typically measured in this task are time spent in the vicinity of each stimuli and distance travelled.
-The Zantiks AD system can automatically measure and process these behavioural endpoints in an easy to read format (see image C).
+The behavioural endpoints typically measured in this task include distance travelled in each stimulus zone, time spent in each stimulus zone, number of entries into each zone, and total distance travelled.
+The Zantiks units can automatically measure and process these behavioural endpoints in an easy to read format.

 An increase in time spent in the drug-paired environment relative to a control is taken as evidence that the test compound was rewarding (calculated as the CPP Change Score).
 The learned association between the environmental stimulus and the test compound results in the fish spending more time in that environmental stimulus.

-CPP change scores are frequently analysed by a one-way ANOVA comparing doses of treatment conditions (see images D & E).
+CPP change scores are frequently analysed by a one-way ANOVA comparing doses of treatment conditions.